brooklynrail/brooklynrail-platform/content/people/tyhe-cooper.md

 name: Tyhe Cooper
 first_name: Tyhe
 last_name: Cooper
+pronouns: they/them
-short_bio: A graduate from Pratt Institute, writer **Tyhe Cooper** works in experimental prose, poetry, and digital language art.
-They are a Production Assistant at the *Brooklyn Rail*.
+short_bio: Writer **Tyhe Cooper** works in experimental prose, poetry, and digital language art.
+They are the Senior Production Assistant at the *Brooklyn Rail*.
 portraits:
   - media: 2021/12/tyhe-cooper
 ---